pivotal-cf/docs-elk-stayupio/resources.html.md

 ---
-title: ELK for Pivotal Cloud Foundry&reg;
+title: ELK for Pivotal Cloud Foundry
 owner: London Services
 ---

-# Resource requirements for ELK for Pivotal Cloud Foundry&reg;
+# Resource requirements for ELK for Pivotal Cloud Foundry
 These are the default resource and IP requirements for installing the tile:

 | Component     | Job                                                         | Instances | CPU | Ram   | Ephemeral | Persistent | Static IP | Dynamic IP |